 The ways of Glock are mysterious.
 Glock began with the 17, a duty-sized 9mm handgun with 17 round magazine capacity.
 That has led many to think Glock’s numbering scheme is related to the magazine capacity of its pistols.
 Rather, the Glock 17 was Glock’s 17th patent.
-While H&K actually produced a polymer framed production handgun, the VP-70 some decade before the Glock 17 (my article on the G17 is available here), That odd handgun was never intended for the mass market, and actually had a detachable shoulder stock that enabled three round burst–automatic–fire.
+While H&K actually produced a polymer framed production handgun, the VP-70 some decade before the Glock 17 (my article on the G17 is available here), that unusual handgun was never intended for the mass market, and actually had a detachable shoulder stock that enabled three round burst–automatic–fire.
 It’s an interesting historical sidelight that Remington introduced the Nylon 66, a .22LR rifle with a polymer receiver and stock, long before either H&K or Glock.
 However, Glock was the pioneer in marketing a workable, mass manufactured, polymer, striker-fired handgun.

 Glock racked up a number of additional firsts.
 The mid-sized 19 remains a mainstay of the handgun market today, and the compact 26–AK “Baby Glock”–made in response to the Clinton Gun Ban which limited magazine size to 10 rounds, also remains a standard (my article on the G26 is available here).
 The G26 is the handgun I carried daily nearly 15 years, however, Mrs. Manor fell in love with the Glock 43, and I found myself intrigued with the little pistol as well.
 I am, however, getting ahead of myself.

 Glock tends to ignore some market trends.
 Virtually every major manufacturer, for example, has one or more handguns in .22LR that closely resemble their full sized 9mm or .40 S&W models.
 The wisdom of this should be obvious.
 One can practice with much cheaper .22LR ammunition on a handgun of the same dimensions and with essentially the same trigger and other controls as their more powerful handguns.
 To date, Glock has resisted producing a .22LR handgun, though I’m sure they’d sell every one they made, and then some.
 NOTE: As 2020 dawns, Glock has produced its first .22LR handgun, the G44, which has a steel and polymer slide.

 Other manufacturers, such as Smith and Wesson with its Bodyguard, and Ruger with its LCP and LCPII, have produced excellent and reliable little polymer-framed handguns in .380 ACP that are true pocket pistols, while being large enough to reasonably fit most hands and prevent excessive recoil.
 The market for these handguns remains strong.
 My article on the Bodyguard is available here).
 However, Glock has steadfastly refused to market such a gun, introducing instead the Glock 42 in .380 ACP.
 While the 42 is a small Glock, the smallest Glock has made, Glock has apparently decided no handgun shall leave its factory without looking exactly like every other Glock.
 The 42 holds only six rounds, just like the Bodyguard and LCP and LCP II, but is markedly larger than either of those guns, measuring 5.94” long, 4.13” high, .94” wide, with a 3.25” barrel (longer than the Bodyguard or LCPs), and weighing 17.29 ounces loaded, which is heavier than the Bodyguard or LCPs.
 It is sometimes referred to as a pocket pistol, but it requires a substantial pocket indeed.